leojbutt/WwiseUnityAPI/README.md

 # WwiseUnityAPI
-Simple, dynamic and accessible scripts for implementing audio into Unity through Wwise.
-All variables made assessible through the Unity Editor window.
+Simple, dynamic, reusable and lightweight scripts for implementing audio into Unity through Wwise.
+All variables are accesssible through the Unity inspector, negating the  need for any further programming.